rvdende/fluent/README.md

 this is a collection of short useful node/javascript functions.

+* /httpserver - Simple node.js webserver with index.htm defaulting for subfolders, static files
-* 3d.js - This allows you to rotate an arbitary vectors in 3D space
+* 3d.js - manipulate vectors in 3D space
-* telescope.js - calculates the lens dimensions for a parabolic reflector telescope
+* telescope.js - calculates the lens dimensions for a parabolic reflector telescopes